-Note: The requirements described in Clause 5.2 for CE use in connection with a PMTS are not applicable if a multi-service CE is connected to a Satellite Service; and the requirements described in Clause 5.3 for CE use in connection with a Satellite Service are not applicable if a multi-service CE is connected to a PMTS.
+- Note 1: The requirements described in Clause 5.2 for CE use in connection with a PMTS are not applicable if a multi-service CE is connected to a Satellite Service; and the requirements described in Clause 5.3 for CE use in connection with a Satellite Service are not applicable if a multi-service CE is connected to a PMTS. - Note 2: PMTS can also be delivered via a Satellite-Based Facility.
+However, the requirements described in Clause 5.2 for CE use in connection with a PMTS are not applicable if a multi-service CE is connected to a PMTS which is solely delivered via a Satellite-Based Facility.
+For future study and new requirements may be introduced in a future edition.